amitk030/CKAD-exercises-and-solutions/README.md

 ### CKAD Exercises
 ---

 Here are a set of exercise for the preparation of [CKAD certification exam offered by The Linux Foundation](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) feel free go through them.
 Each exercise have some useful links about them.
-You can either perform these exercises on your on [minikube](https://minikube.sigs.k8s.io/docs/start/) or any other multinode kubernetes setup you have or you can also go through them in KillerCoda env, having same setup as the CKAD exam.
+You can either perform these exercises on your own, on [minikube](https://minikube.sigs.k8s.io/docs/start/) or any other multinode kubernetes setup you have or you can also go through them in KillerCoda env, having same setup as the CKAD exam.

 Along with these textual questionaries. <a href="https://killercoda.com/amitk" target="_blank">Here are free simulated exercises in KillerCoda</a>